Procedures and Duties for 10:00 Servers

 In the procession,

-- The torch bearers walk behind the crucifer only when there is not enough room for all three to walk abreast (in line).
+- The torch bearers walk abreast with the crucifer unless there is not enough room.
+Then the torch bearers walk behind the crucifer.

 - Those carrying crosses or torches walk as if they were an extension of what they are carrying: standing straight and tall, looking straight forward and without singing or responding with the rest of the congregation.